-Garam means hot and masala is a mixture.garam masala is a popular and regularly used spice powder made from a mixture of hot spices.
+Garam masala recipe.
+Garam means hot and masala is a mixture.
+Garam masala is a popular and regularly used spice powder made from a mixture of hot spices.
 There are so many variations of making garam masala recipe.
 From a simple and basic one to a hot spicy pungent strong masala, each varying to suit ones taste buds.

-garam masala recipe shared here is a simple basic one that is flavorful, not pungent and is suitable for most vegetarian and non-vegetarian recipes with additional dry spices for seasoning.
-Using too many kinds of spices for everyday cooking, can dehydrate the body.
-Hence this recipe is kept simple, meaning it is best suited for regular use.
+Garam masala recipe shared here is a simple basic one that is flavorful, not pungent and is suitable for most veg curry recipes and preparation of snacks recipes.
+You can also use this for non-veg recipes if you like mild flavors of garam masala.
+For added flavors use with additional dry spices in seasoning.
+Using too many kinds of spices for everyday cooking, can dehydrate the body and lead to acidity problems.
+Hence this recipe is kept simple, meaning it is best suited for regular use and can be used for kids and toddler foods as well.

 To make aromatic dum biryani like veg dum biryani or chicken dum biryani, check out the homemade biryani masala powder.